shayanghad0/ORB/indicator/readme.txt

 Strategy:

-  Opening Range Window     0930-0936    Time window to build the range Trading Window           0930-1130    Window where breakout signals are valid TP %                     0.5%         Take profit target SL %                     0.25%        Stop loss distance Partial Close at % of TP 50%          Close half position at this % of TP SL after partial close   12.5%        Move SL to this % above/below entry after partial close
+  Opening Range Window      0930-0936    Time window to build the range Trading Window            0930-1130    Window where breakout signals are valid TP %                      0.5%         Take profit target SL %                      0.25%        Stop loss distance Partial Close at % of TP  50%          (v6) Close half position at this % of TP SL after partial close    12.5%        (v6) Move SL to this % above/below entry

 Display: